 Reducing health inequalities and improving access to health and social care for LGB&T people

 The National LGBT Partnership was established in early 2010, in order reduce health inequalities and challenge homophobia, biphobia and transphobia within public services.
-The Partnership combines the expertise of thirty-six key LGBTQIA+ organisations across England, and works closely with many more.
+The Partnership combines the expertise of thirty-eight key LGBTQIA+ organisations across England, and works closely with many more.
 To read more about the partners, click here.

-The partners have a long history of service delivery, working with LGBT people both locally and nationally.
+The partners have a long history of service delivery, working with LGBTQIA+ people both locally and nationally.
 Services include 1-2-1 counselling, befriending, peer-support groups, helplines, community leader programmes, testing, advocacy, youth-work, HIV, housing support, drug and alcohol interventions, and much more.
-This enables the Partnership to act as a catalyst and connector, putting LGBT people and their issues firmly on the agenda of a wide range of decision makers.
+This enables the Partnership to act as a catalyst and connector, putting LGBTQIA+ people and their issues firmly on the agenda of a wide range of decision makers.